pcanwar/dojo/README.md

 # Blockchain Class

-* Each branch has an assignment
+* Each branch will have an assignment/s